What is counselling?

 - support for supplementary examination applications

 - assistance with retrospective withdrawal and HECS remission applications

 - academic planning

 - Low self-confidence

 - Problem solving / decision making

 - Managing a crisis

-During your counselling session, you'll be encouraged to share what is troubling you, one-on-one with one of our counsellors, either face-to-face or over the phone/Skype.
+For students who are booked in for a counselling appointment, during the counselling session, you'll be encouraged to share what is troubling you, one-on-one with one of our counsellors, either face-to-face or over the phone/Skype.
 You may be asked to describe a difficult situation, or difficult thoughts and feelings you are struggling with.
 By discussing your concerns with you, the counsellor can help you gain a better understanding of the situation, of your thoughts and feelings, as well as helping you identify some potential solutions.